 Q: What type of music do you usually work on?

-A: Normally EDM and Pop, but I have also worked in Hip Hop, Rock and Classical.
+A: Normally Pop and EDM, but I also work in Acoustic songs, with bands, Hip Hop, Rock and Classical music.